FlexMeasures/flexmeasures/documentation/api/notation.rst

 Note that, for a horizon indicating a belief 10 minutes after the *start* of each 15-minute interval, the "horizon" would have been "PT5M".
 This denotes that the prognosed interval has 5 minutes left to be concluded.

-.. _resolutions:
+.. _frequency_and_resolution:

-Resolutions
-^^^^^^^^^^^
+Frequency and resolution
+^^^^^^^^^^^^^^^^^^^^^^^^

+FlexMeasures handles two types of time series, which can be distinguished by defining the following timing properties for events recorded by sensors:

+- Frequency: how far apart events occur (a constant duration between event starts)
+- Resolution: how long an event lasts (a constant duration between the start and end of an event)

+.. note:: FlexMeasures runs on Pandas, and follows Pandas terminology accordingly.
+          The term frequency as used by Pandas is the reciprocal of the `SI quantity for frequency <https://en.wikipedia.org/wiki/SI_derived_unit>`_.

+1. The first type of time series describes non-instantaneous events such as average hourly wind speed.
+   For this case, it is commonly assumed that ``frequency == resolution``.
+   That is, events follow each other sequentially and without delay.

+2. The second type of time series describes instantaneous events (zero resolution) such as temperature at a given time.
+   For this case, we have ``frequency != resolution``.

-Specifying a resolution is redundant for POST requests that contain both "values" and a "duration" ― FlexMeasures computes the resolution by dividing the duration by the number of values.
+Specifying a frequency and resolution is redundant for POST requests that contain both "values" and a "duration" ― FlexMeasures computes the frequency by dividing the duration by the number of values, and, for sensors that record non-instantaneous events, assumes the resolution of the data is equal to the frequency.

-When POSTing data, FlexMeasures checks this computed resolution against the required resolution of the sensors which are posted to.
+When POSTing data, FlexMeasures checks this inferred resolution against the required resolution of the sensors that are posted to.
 If these can't be matched (through upsampling), an error will occur.

-GET requests (such as *getMeterData*) return data in the resolution which the sensor is configured for.
+GET requests (such as *getMeterData*) return data with a frequency either equal to the resolution that the sensor is configured for (for non-instantaneous sensors), or a default frequency fitting (in our opinion) the requested time interval.
 A "resolution" may be specified explicitly to obtain the data in downsampled form, which can be very beneficial for download speed.
-The specified resolution needs to be a multiple of the sensor's resolution, e.g. hourly or daily values if the sensor's resolution is 15 minutes.
+For non-instantaneous sensors, the specified resolution needs to be a multiple of the sensor's resolution, e.g. hourly or daily values if the sensor's resolution is 15 minutes.

 .. _sources: